akbaridria/ga-chain-mantle/README.md

 - First go to [https://console.cloud.google.com/](https://console.cloud.google.com/)
 - Select Bigquery menu and create query
 - You dont have to search for the dataset, but you can query it for free using dataset details above example ``SELECT * FROM `ambient-airlock-378415.ga_chain.transactions` LIMIT 1000``

+## Roadmap

+We will add another table in the future such as <em>blocks, token_transfers etc.</em> after that we will try to build analytics dashboard like dune/flipside/footprint to make it easier for developer or community to query mantle-chain data.